The best mattress 2025: Meet the 9 that blew us away during testing

 We reviewed a queen size Luxury Firm Saatva Classic and awarded it full marks in all of our key mattress tests.
 It has the bounce of a traditional innerspring mattress but isolates motion very well, so you won't be disturbed sleeping next to a restless partner.
 Temperature regulation is excellent too, with the organic cotton cover wicking away sweat and heat before it touches your body.
 Edge support is the best we've tested – you can sleep on every inch of this robust mattress, maximizing your bed space.

 Yes the Saatva Classic is expensive at $2,099 (MSRP) for a queen but we feel it's worth the money.
-The new Saatva mattress sale will save you $400 on every size too (reducing a queen to $1,699) and that's the biggest discount you'll get for Presidents' Day.
-A stunning mattress that's built to last.
+The current Saatva mattress sale is a rollover from Presidents' Day and it will save you $400 on every size (reducing a queen to $1,699).
+That's the biggest discount you're likely to get on the Classic and we predict the saving on the smaller sizes will drop to $200 once this specific sale is over.

 - Read more: Saatva Classic mattress review